Fact-checked by the The Credit Scout editorial team

 Quick Answer

-Settling a debt for less than you owe causes a significant drop in your credit score — often 45–160 points depending on your starting score.
+Settling a debt for less than you owe causes a significant drop in your credit score, often 45–160 points depending on your starting score.
 The settled account is marked “settled” (not “paid in full”) and remains on your credit report for 7 years from the original delinquency date.
-As of July 2025, this negative mark can affect loan approvals, interest rates, and rental applications throughout that period.
+This negative mark can affect loan approvals, interest rates, and rental applications throughout that period.

-For anyone weighing debt relief options in 2025, understanding this trade-off is essential before signing any settlement agreement.
+For anyone weighing debt relief options, understanding this trade-off is essential before signing any settlement agreement.

 How Does Debt Settlement Actually Damage Your Credit?

 Once settled, the account is updated from “charged off” or “delinquent” to “settled for less than full amount.”
-While this is marginally better than an open charge-off, it still signals to future lenders that the original obligation was not fully honored.
+This is marginally better than an open charge-off, but it still signals to future lenders that the original obligation was not fully honored.
 Payment history accounts for 35% of your FICO Score, making it the single largest scoring factor according to myFICO’s credit education resources.

 The Role of Your Starting Credit Score